impossibledreams/wc-external-variations/readme.txt

 5. Save the product, view it, select the variation with the external URL and click on *Add to Cart*.
 6. A new window should open with the external URL.
+7. To change settings, go to WooCommerce Settings -> Products -> External Variations.

 == Upgrade Notice ==
-This version adds new shortcodes and removes the external sku shortcode.
+This update adds settings to control whether links open in the same or new tab.

 == Changelog ==